MWATelescope/giant-squid/README.md

 a job with the /scratch delivery option, set the environment variable GIANT_SQUID_DELIVERY=scratch.
 Alternatively specify `-d scratch|acacia`.

+When specifying scratch as the delivery, you can also optionally pass `delivery-format tar` to instruct MWA ASVO to deliver a tar of the files, rather than all of the individual files.

 #### Conversion downloads

 To submit a conversion job for obsid 1065880128: